neurotechuoft/Workshops/README.md

 - start graphing our first signals! (just the Week 2 notebooks) `./workshop_2018_2019/notebooks/exercises/`

-### Week 4: (July 7) Intro to Angular, MuseJs
+### Week 4: (July 14) Intro to Angular, MuseJs
 Front-end programming with Angular, signal acquisition from the Muse using MuseJs, BrainArt architecture

-Milestone: Make an app printing out raw data from the Muse in real-time
+Milestone 1: Make an app printing out raw data from the Muse in real-time

 Preparation:
 - Get started with Angular: `./workshop_2018_2019/angular_readings.md`